thetubbydoughnut/DogFinder/README.md

 - Add/remove dogs to/from favorites
 - View all favorited dogs in one place
 - Generate a match from your favorite dogs

+### Advanced Caching System

+The application features a robust caching solution that:

+- Stores API responses in localStorage for persistence between sessions
+- Implements in-memory caching for faster access during the current session
+- Automatically falls back to cached data when the API is unavailable
+- Provides a cache management UI for monitoring and clearing cache
+- Shows notifications when cached data is being used
+- Configurable cache expiration times for different data types
+- Cache size management to prevent exceeding storage limits

+This caching system significantly improves the application's resilience to network issues and enhances performance by reducing unnecessary API calls.

 ### Progressive Web App Features